Dr. Saif Ahmad

 2016 - Present

-Saiftron is a Canadian federal corporation focusing on the development of highly interactive health, fitness, and educational applications that accomplish advanced signal analysis on mobile devices, leading to convenient and accurate decision-making.
+Saiftron is a Canadian federal corporation focusing on the development of highly interactive health, fitness, and educational applications that accomplish advanced data analysis on mobile devices, leading to convenient and accurate decision-making.

 As Founder & CEO of Saiftron, Dr. Ahmad’s vision is to bring technologies like digital signal processing (DSP), intelligent algorithms, pattern recognition, and statistical analysis to smartphones and smartwatches, thus enabling these devices to be used: (i) as powerful decision support systems and (ii) for disseminating knowledge to a wide audience.